Stephen-Seo/PoorMansAnubis/README.txt

 ================================================================================

-Build the Rust frontend.
-You may need to do a
+Build the "cxx_backend" (in "cxx_impl").
+If there are problems using it, you can fall back to the Rust frontend (in "rust_impl") .
+You may need to do a `git submodule update --init --recursive` to pull in the dependency on SimpleArchiver.

-`git submodule update --init --recursive` to pull in the dependency on SimpleArchiver.
+The C++ impl uses sqlite, so a path given in the paramaters is only required.

-Set up a MySQL server with a database and a user with password with access to said database.
+The Rust impl requires a MySQL server with a database and a user with password with access to said database.
 (It is recommended to use MariaDB in place of MySQL.)

-Check "rust_impl/src/args.rs" for flags you can pass to the program.
+Check "rust_impl/src/args.rs" for flags you can pass to the Rust impl.
 Also check "rust_impl/mysql.conf" for how the config file should be set up for MySQL access.

 Point your webserver to the Rust-frontend's listening ip and port with the full